talmolab/sleap/docs/overview.rst

 9. Applying the tracking algorithm to track animal instances across frames Tracking associates animal instances in consequent frames.
 Here too SLEAP provides several algorithms for tracking with their own configuration parameters.
 See :tracking:.
 10. Proofreading and potentially correcting instance tracks This is a manual step where you can use SLEAP GUI to verify that the tracking is accurate, and make corrections as needed.
-See :proofreading: for types of erros that may occur and how to correct them.
+See :ref:`Tracking and proofreading` for types of erros that may occur and how to correct them.
 11. Exporting data for analysis
      Finally you can export the generated data (including animal instance occupancy matrices and tracks) for further analysis (e.g. in Matlab or Python).
-See guides and sample notebooks :here:
+See :ref:`Export Data For Analysis` and example :ref:`Notebooks` for details.